-- 3. The contents of any log files generated during the testing of code for cases where one or more tests failed.
+- 1. A summary that provides key information about the submission (e.g., student information and a list of the files included in the submission) and states the main evaluation results (e.g., whether the configuring/building and testing of the code was successful or not). - 2.
+The contents of any log files generated during the configuring/building of code for cases where the configure/build failed. - 3.
+The contents of any log files generated during the testing of code for cases where one or more tests failed.
 Some test cases involve comparing the actual output produced by a program with certain expected output.
 In such cases, when the actual and expected output do not match, both are typically included in the log (along with the difference in UNIX diff format). - 4.
 Listings of various files included in the assignment submission (e.g., source-code files, build files, and readme files) with comments indicating errors, shortcomings, or other issues.

 In cases where a log file is extremely long, its listing may be truncated to save space/paper.
-For example, on occasion, the errors produced during the compiling of a single source file have been observed to exceed 50 pages in length.
+For example, on occasion, the errors produced during the compiling of a single source file have been observed to exceed 50 pages.

-1.11.3 Policy on Late and Incomplete Assignment Submissions
+1.10.3 Policy on Late and Incomplete Assignment Submissions